-Areas Commonly Touched Items (Light switches, door handles, buttons, garbage cans, etc.) Frequency Cleaning and disinfecting is done once a day, by a janitorial contractor after 6:00 PM Janitorial contractor will clean and disinfect the washrooms between 12pm to 2pm on Monday, Wednesday and Friday Who A janitorial service contractor How Disinfected once per day (by janitorial contractor) by using industrial cleaning and disinfecting detergents and liquid Additional Information Client and staff are advised to use tissue paper/ paper towel to turn the door handle or elbow-push open the door without direct hand contact.
-Tissue paper and paper towel are available respectively at the common area, interview rooms, classrooms and staff offices and inside each washroom.
+A Commonly Touched Items Areas (Light switches, door handles, buttons, garbage cans, etc.) Frequency Cleaning and disinfecting is done three times a day, by a janitorial contractor, Monday to Friday Janitorial contractor will clean and disinfect the washrooms in te building 3 times per day Who A janitorial service contractor arranged by the building management How Disinfected once per day (by janitorial contractor) by using industrial cleaning and disinfecting detergents and liquid Additional Information Client and staff are advised to use tissue paper/ paper towel to turn the door handle or elbow-push open the door without direct hand contact.
+Tissue paper and paper towel are available respectively at the common area, interview rooms, classrooms and staff offices and inside each washroom Areas Common Used Surfaces inside the office (Tables, counters, desks, etc.) Frequency Cleaning and disinfecting is done by staff before use and after each client appointments Cleaning and disinfecting is also done once a day, by a janitorial contractor after 6:00 PM, Monday to Friday Who Staff during office hours (Monday, Wednesday and Friday) Janitorial service contractor on Monday to Friday (after 6:00 PM) How Disinfected (by janitorial contractor) by using industrial cleaning and disinfecting detergents and liquid 1) After area is used, staff will wear disposable gloves before cleaning and disinfecting surfaces 2) Staff will scrub and sanitize the area with disinfecting wipes and cleaning spray 3) Wipe area dry with paper towel, and discard paper towel 4) Gloves will be discarded after each cleaning Additional Information COVID-19 Health and Safety: Cleaning and Disinfecting

-A Common Used Surfaces Areas (Tables, counters, desks, etc.) Frequency Cleaning and disinfecting is done after use and after each client appointments Cleaning and disinfecting is also done once a day, by a janitorial contractor after 6:00 PM, Monday, Wednesday and Friday.
-Will increase to daily cleaning when the office reopen 5 days per week Janitorial contractor will clean and disinfect the, interview rooms, common area, kitchenette, classroom and staff office on Monday, Wednesday and Friday between 12pm to 2pm Who Staff during office hours (Monday, Wednesday and Friday 9:00am to 5:00pm); Janitorial service contractor Monday, Wednesday and Friday (after 6:00 PM).
-How Disinfected (by janitorial contractor) by using industrial cleaning and disinfecting detergents and liquid 1) After area is used, staff will wear disposable gloves before cleaning and disinfecting surfaces 2) Staff will scrub and sanitize the area with alcohol based cleaning spray 3) Wipe area dry with paper towel, and discard paper towel 4) Gloves will be discarded after each cleaning Additional Information COVID-19 Health and Safety: Cleaning and Disinfecting
+Areas Any shared equipment and tools (Photocopier, printer) Frequency Cleaning and disinfecting is done before and after being used by staff Who Staff during office hours on Monday, Wednesday and Friday between 9am - 5pm

-Any chared equipment and toole Areas Any shared equipment and tools 7 (Photocopier, printer, microwave, remotes, chairs, etc.) Cleaning and disinfecting is done after being used by staff F Cleaning and disinfecting is also done once a day, by a Frequency janitorial contractor after 6:00 PM, Monday, Wednesday and Friday Staff during office hours (Monday, Wednesday and Friday Who 9:00AM to 5:00 PM) Janitorial service contractor Monday to Friday (after 6:00 PM) Disinfected once per day (by janitorial contractor) by using industrial cleaning and disinfecting detergents and liquid 1) After area is used, staff will wear disposable gloves before How cleaning and disinfecting surfaces - 2) Staff will scrub and sanitize the area with alcohol based cleaning spray 3) Wipe area dry with paper towel, and discard paper towel 4) Gloves will be discarded after each cleaning Additional COVID-19 Health and Safety: Cleaning and Disinfecting Information COVID-15 Health and Safety.
-Cleaning and Distillecting
+Disinfected once per day (by janitorial contractor) by using industrial cleaning and disinfecting detergents and liquid How After area is used, staff will wear disposable gloves before cleaning and disinfecting surfaces Staff will scrub and sanitize the area with alcohol based cleaning spray Wipe area dry with paper towel, and discard paper towel Gloves will be discarded after each cleaning Additional Information COVID-19 Health and Safety: Cleaning and Disinfecting

-Areas Possible Contaminated Surfaces Aleas (Plexiglas protective surfaces, windows, etc.) Frequency Cleaning and disinfecting is done by staff, if suspected to be contaminated (ie. sneezed or coughed on) Cleaning and disinfecting is also done twice a day, by a janitorial contractor after 6:00 PM, Monday, Wednesday and Friday.
-Who Staff during office hours (Monday, Wednesday and Friday 9:00am to 5:00pm) Janitorial service contractor Monday, Wednesday and Friday (after 6:00pm).
-How Staff will wear disposable gloves before cleaning and disinfecting surfaces Staff will scrub and sanitize the area with alcohol based cleaning spray Wipe area dry with paper towel, and discard paper towel Gloves will be discarded after each cleaning Additional Information COVID-19 Health and Safety: Cleaning and Disinfecting
+Areas Possible Contaminated Surfaces (Plexiglas protective surfaces, windows, etc.) Frequency Cleaning and disinfecting is done by staff, if suspected to be contaminated (ie. sneezed or coughed on) Who Staff during office hours (Monday, Wednesday and Friday 9:00am to 5:00pm) How Staff will wear disposable gloves before cleaning and disinfecting surfaces Staff will scrub and sanitize the area with alcohol based cleaning spray Wipe area dry with paper towel, and discard paper towel Gloves will be discarded after each cleaning Additional Information COVID-19 Health and Safety: Cleaning and Disinfecting